More and more homeowners are adding value to their property – and lifestyle – by creating outdoor living spaces.

 |Weathered Wood or Log Houses||Brown, Green, Black, Grey|

-We’ve also put together 17 facts and tips to help you select a shingle color for your roof:
+We’ve put together 17 facts and tips to help you match shingle colors to your home.

 2. Color is too important a factor to ignore.
 Not only does it have a psychological effect (calming, soothing, exciting, etc.) on us, it can serve other purposes that we’ll explore more fully below.